 In 2007 the members agreed to our suggestion that the course would be improved by returning to the look of the windswept, open links that Von Hagge and Devlin had made.
 The greens are certainly now more wildly contoured than the originals but the course, to us at least, is one that is fun to play primarily because the holes ask interesting questions.

-The Lakes has hosted the past two Australian Opens (won by Geoff in 2010 and Greg Chalmers last year) and the championship returns again in December.
+The Lakes has hosted the Australian Open three times in recent years, won by Geoff in 2010, Greg Chalmers in 2011 and Peter Senior in 2012.